Seagate/cortx/doc/be/authserver_notes.rst

 ==================

-Bucket policy is a resource based access management policy i.e. using this, we can grant access to other aws accounts or IAM users on specificbucket
+Bucket policy is a resource based access management policy i.e. using this, we can grant access to other cortx-s3 accounts or IAM users on specificbucket

 Bucket policy is associated with individual bucket.